offbynull/learn/Biology/input/input.md

 ## Chromosome

 The genome of eukaryotes are split into linear strands of DNA.
-These linear DNA strands come in 3 forms...
+These linear DNA strands come in 2 forms...

 1. `{bm} Chromatin` is the normal state, where the DNA is loosely floating around with structural proteins called `{bm} histone`s.
-1. `{bm} Chromatid` is the packed form of chromatin, where the DNA is packed using even more structural proteins called  `{bm} scaffold protein`s while being replicated.
-The original chromatid instance and the new chromatid instance are attached together, and they're referred to as `{bm} sister chromatid`s.
+1. `{bm} Chromatid` is the state where it's going through replication.
+The DNA is packed using even more structural proteins called  `{bm} scaffold protein`s and the entire thing has a copy of itself attached.
+The original and the copy are individually referred to as `{bm} sister chromatid`s.
+Together they're referred to as a `{bm} sister chromatid pair`.

-1. `{bm} Chromosome` is essentially the same thing as sister chromatids: the original chromatid instance and the new chromatid instance attached together.
+Chromatin and chromatid are mutually exclusive.
+As long as it has a copy attached to it, it's referred to as chromatid.
+Otherwise, it's referred to as chromatin.

+The term `{bm} chromosome` can refer either to a chromatin or a sister chromatid pair, but never a single sister chromatid.

 ```{img}
 Chromatin_Structures.png